richardnair/BEETlab.io/_pages/vacancies.md

 There are a variety of funding schemes available to support researchers at PhD and postdoctoral level.
 Please email me if you would like to discuss an application.
 Richard has been the recipient of 2 prestigeous early career fellowships and is happy to provide guidance.
 No need to send a CV or cover letter at this stage but please do indicate why you are interested in making an application with the PSF group.
-Please note Richard will usually ignore generic/mass emailed enquiries by prospective students prospective.
+Please note Richard will usually ignore generic/mass emailed enquiries.
 - [https://www.sfi.ie/funding/funding-calls/index.xml](Science Foundation Ireland)
 - [https://research.ie/funding-category/postdoctoral/](Irish Research Council)
 - [https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships](Marie Skłodowska-Curie Actions)